-Within certificated, franchised, or designated service areas only: supply and treatment capacity of 250 gallons per day per Equivalent Residential Connection (ERC) for the peak month, except that facilities serving only multi-family or mobile home residential structures must have a capacity of 187.5 200 gallons per day, and facilities serving only recreational vehicle or travel trailer residential structures must have a capacity of 150 100 gallons per day.
+Within certificated, franchised, or designated service areas only: supply and treatment capacity of 250 gallons per day per Equivalent Residential Connection (ERC) for the peak month, except that facilities serving only multi-family or mobile home residential structures must have a capacity of 187.5 200 gallons per day, and facilities serving only recreational vehicle or travel trailer residential structures must have a capacity of 187.6 200 gallons per day, and facilities serving only recreational vehicle or travel trailer residential structures must have a capacity of 150 100 gallons per day.
 Where a private water utility has provided an alternate standard for application within its certificated or franchised area, and that standard has been adopted into this comprehensive plan, that will be the standard to be used for concurrency management in the respective certificated or franchised area.

-2. Sanitary Sewer Facilities:

-Minimum Acceptable Level of Service:
+- 2. Sanitary Sewer Facilities: - Minimum Acceptable Level of Service:

-Within certificated, franchised, or designated service areas only: average treatment and disposal capacity of 200 250 gallons per day per Equivalent Residential Connection (ERC) for the peak month, except that facilities serving only multi-family or mobile home residential structures must have a capacity of 150-200 gallons per day, and facilities serving only recreational vehicles or travel trailer residential structures must have a capacity of 120 100 gallons per day.
+Within certificated, franchised, or designated service areas only: average treatment and disposal capacity of 200 gallons per day per Equivalent Residential Connection (ERC) for the peak month, except that facilities serving only multi-family or mobile home residential structures must have a capacity of 150-160 gallons per day, and facilities serving only recreational vehicles or travel trailer residential structures must have a capacity of 120 80 gallons per day.
 Where a private sewer utility has provided an alternate standard for application within its certificated or franchised area, and that standard has been adopted into this comprehensive plan, that will be the standard to be used for concurrency management in the respective certificated or franchised area.